Year 6 SATs Revision Planning Sorted – A Three-Phase Template For SATs Preparation Based On Findings From 100,000 Pupils and 3,000 Schools

 “More work on resilience to take on the more challenging reasoning questions”

-Bringing problem solving and reasoning into the classroom earlier in the year would have helped some teachers too.
+5. Bring problem solving and reasoning into the classroom earlier in the year

 Highlights from the survey included:

 “I would start reasoning work earlier in the year”

 “I’d like to do more problem solving in the Autumn term”